tecton-ai/tecton-http-client-python/docs/html/_sources/responses.rst.txt

 This module consists of classes that help represent the responses from the Tecton API.

 .. automodule:: tecton_client.responses
-   :members: FeatureStatus, FeatureValue, SloInformation, SloIneligibilityReason, GetFeaturesResponse
+   :members: FeatureStatus, FeatureValue, SloInformation, SloIneligibilityReason, GetFeaturesResponse, GetFeaturesBatchResponse
    :undoc-members:
    :show-inheritance:
    :noindex: